rockim/computergraphics/README.md

 ## Useage
 >python3 objectviwer.py

-drag and drop .obj file in window
+drag and drop .obj and .bvh file in window

 ## Requirment